shellkraft/eJPT-Notes/eJPT Notes/Assessment Methodologies/Enumeration/FTP/FTP Bruteforce.md

 ### Using `nmap`

-- Put the username found in single word-list:
+- First, put the username found in a single word-list:
 ```
 echo "sysadmin" > users
 ```